DuckingtonThe3rd/AutoResume/README.md

 # AutoResume
-An AI-powered service to beautify and proffesionalize resumes.
+An AI-powered service to beautify and professionalize resumes.